digital-asset/daml/docs/source/tools/auth-middleware/oauth2.rst

       }
     }

-You would invoke the OAuth 2.0 authorization middleware with the following flags:
+You would invoke the OAuth 2.0 auth middleware with the following flags:

 .. code-block:: shell